omarhazeem/pet-catalog-vue/README.md

 ### 📋 Product Details
 Clicking on a product allows the user to view more details in a modal.
 The product details include:
-- Product name & Description
+- Product name
+- Product description
+- Price
-- Price & Rating
+- Rating
 - Stock status
 - Other available product information